p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/docker/docker.md

 ## Exception Handling
 The class includes exception handling to log errors when stopping the Docker container or removing the CID file.

-## UML Diagram
-For a visual representation of the data flow and dependencies, refer to the [docker.puml](docker.puml) file.